|Site Map | Bulletin Home | Temple University|

 Undergraduate applicants for the B.F.A. program apply for full-time matriculation for either the Fall or Spring semester.
 Part-time status is not available for B.F.A. applicants.

 In addition to satisfying academic requirements, all B.F.A. freshman applicants are required to present a portfolio of fifteen to twenty pieces of original artwork for evaluation.
 Regularly-scheduled portfolio reviews are held on campus.
-Applicants living at a considerable distance from Tyler may elect to upload a portfolio at www.temple.slideroom.com or submit a CD-ROM of images (.jpeg format, 72 dpi).
+Applicants living at a considerable distance from Tyler may elect to upload a portfolio at www.temple.slideroom.com.
+SlideRoom charges a fee for this service.
 Those who live in or near the Philadelphia area are expected to present a portfolio of original work during a portfolio review day.
 This is an occasion when applicants and their families may see the campus and discuss Tyler's educational program with faculty, staff, and students.
 Tyler also participates in a number of National Portfolio Day events where students can meet with staff or faculty for a portfolio critique.
 For a complete list of NPDA events in which Tyler will participate, please contact the Tyler Admissions Office.
 While the application to Tyler is being processed by Temple University, an interview by a member of the Tyler faculty or by the Admissions Staff must be arranged.
 All work included in the portfolio should have been completed during the previous year and should represent as broad a selection as possible: drawings from life, work in both color and black and white media, design examples, photography, prints, crafts, or sculpture.
 Portfolios must include five strong examples of drawing from observation regardless of the major the applicant wishes to pursue.
-No work that is copied directly from photographs or magazines should be included.
-It is not necessary to mat or frame any of the art work for this presentation.
-Original work must not be sent through the mail.
+We discourage work that is copied directly from photographs or magazines.
+Original work, CDs, DVDs, binders, etc., must not be sent through the mail.
+These are unacceptable and will not be reviewed or returned.

 The freshman applicant is advised to submit work done independently as well as under instruction.

 In order for the application to be completed, an 8 ½” x 11” self-portrait, in pencil from a mirror reflection, must be sent to Tyler.
 The application is not considered complete without the self-portrait; it becomes a permanent part of the application and is not returned.
 This self-portrait should not be framed or matted.
 Please refer to the Tyler viewbook (available as a PDF at www.temple.edu/tyler) for more information.
 Tyler also requires a statement of purpose that is separate from the undergraduate application essay as well as a completed B.F.A. information form.
-For more information on the statement and the self-portrait or to be e-mailed a B.F.A. information form or portfolio review appointment form, please e-mail firstname.lastname@example.org.
+For more information on the statement and the self-portrait contact the Tyler Admissions Office.

 Transfer Students to the BFA program

 To enroll with advanced standing, applicants must fulfill the admission requirements of Temple University as well as the special requirements of the School of Art.
 Applicants should demonstrate a level of art performance appropriate to the year for which they are applying.
-Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of at least twenty (20) images of work uploaded to www.temple.slideroom.com or sent in a CD-ROM.
+Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of at least twenty (20) images of work uploaded to www.temple.slideroom.com.
+SlideRoom charges a fee for this service.
 The images must represent all studio coursework taken, as well as work towards a specific major.
 The portfolio must also include five (5) strong examples of drawing from observation, regardless of the major the applicant wishes to pursue.
 Drawings should be complete, sustained works, not sketches.

-All transfer students upload the portfolio to www.temple.slideroom.com or send the CD-ROM portfolio through the U.S. mail instead of an in-person review of art work.
-To be as fair and precise as possible in making transfer decisions, the transfer committee consistently applies a uniform standard to all applicants.
-A transfer committee comprised of Tyler faculty and the Assistant Dean for Admissions will review the portfolios and academic records of each application to determine the best placement level possible.
+A transfer committee comprised of Tyler faculty and the Admissions staff will review the portfolios and academic records of each application to determine the best placement level possible.
 We encourage all transfer applicants to schedule a campus tour.

 Tyler accepts transfer students from accredited institutions of higher education.
 The transfer student will be required to complete a minimum of 30 studio credits as a full-time student at the Tyler School of Art.
 In order to be considered for transfer credit to the B.F.A. degree, studio credits must have been completed within the last 10 years.